MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-guidelines/error-handling.md

 ### Custom Error Message with OnError Property

 Power Apps `OnError` is a property on your app which lets you capture all your unhandled errors.
-The OnError property gives you the ability to execute an expression that runs every time an error is not handled by the app (such as storing it in a variable or using a function such as IfError to replace it with some other value).
-We can also point it to the official documentation for that property at <https://learn.microsoft.com>.
-To use the `OnError` property, you need to add it to the app that you want to apply it to.
+The `OnError` property gives you the ability to execute an expression that runs every time an error is not handled by the app (such as storing it in a variable or using a function such as `IfError` to replace it with some other value).
+To use the [`OnError` property](/power-platform/power-fx/reference/object-app#onerror-property), you need to add it to the app that you want to apply it to.
 Then, you can specify the error message that you want to display by writing a formula in the `OnError` property box.

 It's important to note that `App.OnError` can't replace the error in the same way that `IfError` can.
 At the point that `App.OnError` is executed, the error has already happened, and the result has propagated through other formulas. `App.OnError` only controls how the error is reported to the end user and provides a hook for the maker to log the error if desired.